 The recent aggression displayed by the regime is likely just Tehran “grasping at the last straw.”

-“If they were to escalate and kind of their last remaining spear, be it missiles, be it strategic or tactical, dependent on the range, that would really bring escalation to the point that Iran is not prepared to deal with… so they're playing poker,” he explained.
+“If they were to escalate and use their last remaining spear, be it missiles, be it strategic or tactical, dependent on the range, that would really bring escalation to the point that Iran is not prepared to deal with… So they’re playing poker,” he explained.

 Speaking on Tehran’s mass killing of protesters and widespread human rights violations, Harward expressed faith that US President Donald Trump would honor his promise to the Iranian people.

 “In his recent announcement, he said he stands behind the Iranian people… to support them and help is on the way.
-So he's made it clear that these violations, these mass murderings [of ]10 to 20,000 people are intolerable, and I think at the end of the day, that's the main theme in Iran,” he shared.
+So he’s made it clear that these violations, these mass murders [of] 10,000 to 20,000 people are intolerable, and I think at the end of the day, that’s the main theme in Iran,” he shared.

-Noting Harward’s claims on the regime’s weakened states, the Post asked why then the US and Israel didn’t kill Ayatollah Ali Khamenei in June during the 12-Day War that followed Operation Rising Lion.
-Answering this, Harward said that destroying the regime took more than killing a single figurehead.
+Noting Harward’s claims on the regime’s weakened state, the Post asked why then the US and Israel didn’t kill Ayatollah Ali Khamenei in June during the 12-day war that followed Operation Rising Lion.
+Harward answered that destroying the regime took more than killing a single figurehead.

-It is important to “understand how important not just the regime leadership is, but the apparatus is.
-Those entities within the regime, be it the IRGC, be it the Basijj and other elements that can still, with a change of leadership, be anxious to fill that void,” he explained.
+It is crucial to “understand how important not just the regime leadership is, but the apparatus is.
+Those entities within the regime, be it the IRGC, be it the Basij, and other elements that can still, with a change of leadership, be anxious to fill that void,” he explained.

 Harward, who spent many of his teenage years in Tehran before the Islamic regime seized power in 1979, said that the regime’s mistreatment of civilians over the past 46 years had ensured that the population couldn’t be radicalized despite the ayatollah’s efforts to indoctrinate the masses.

-While Tehran has used past conflicts, such as the Iraq war and wars with the US and Israel, to “galvanize and draw nationalism” at the regime’s benefit, Harward said “the population realizes now that those are all kinds of shams, tools the regime was using to stay in power, and they are now demanding something else, because how counterproductive that has been.”
+While Tehran has used past conflicts, such as the Iran-Iraq War and wars with the US and Israel, to “galvanize and draw on nationalism” to the regime’s benefit, Harward said “the population realizes now that those are all kinds of shams, tools the regime was using to stay in power, and they are now demanding something else, because of how counterproductive that has been.”

 The water crisis, the millions killed in wars, and the high inflation are “the counterbalance to the indoctrination,” he said, evidencing his claims with the widespread protests.